 Given the level of competition and the costly repercussions of one wrong move, it’s worth questioning “why” and “what” in all of your technology decisions.
 Replacing on-premises systems with a cloud suite such as Microsoft Azure has recently gained substantially more momentum.
-IDC estimates that worldwide spending on cloud services is set to grow at 19.4 % annually, to more than $141 billion by 2019.
+In fact, IDC estimates that worldwide spending on public cloud services will grow from $229 billion in 2019 to nearly $500 billion by 2023.

-Although most are pursuing cloud migration, you should carefully weigh the pros and cons attached with continuing with your on-premises model or pursuing migration.
+Although most are pursuing cloud migration, you should carefully weigh the pros and cons attached to continuing with your on-premises model or pursuing migration.
 Do the opportunities that the cloud brings to the table outweigh its limitations?
 What about security?
-And costs?
+And have you considered the cost?

 Let’s look at some critical aspects that’ll help you make the decision – to migrate to the cloud or not!

 Financially, it makes sense to look at maintenance costs (which are usually recurring) while making the transition from on-premises to the cloud.
-However, the objective way to look at it is to compare the Total Cost of Ownership (TCO) for both the models.
+However, the objective way to look at it is to compare the Total Cost of Ownership (TCO) for each of the models.
 Recurring costs always take precedence over CAPEX, which is a one-time cost.
-Moreover, since cloud-based models are subscription based, it is difficult to accurately compute the TCO.
+Moreover, since cloud-based models are subscription-based, it is difficult to accurately compute the TCO.
 Therefore, it is always best to compare TCO over an extended period of time to understand true cost implications.

 Cloud models are known for their consistency and minimal downtime.
 It is a proven fact that compared to on-premises deployments, cloud models have higher reliability, security, and uptime.
 However, the puzzling issue is quantifying the impact of hourly downtime on your business.

 Site recovery is a critical consideration as it contributes to your business continuity and disaster recovery strategy.
-While replicating your on-premises physical servers to secondary datacenter is sufficiently effective, replicating them to the cloud truly helps keep your apps and workloads available, 24×7.
+While replicating your on-premises physical servers to a secondary datacenter is sufficiently effective, replicating them to the cloud truly helps keep your apps and workloads available 24×7.

 There will always be resistance to cloud computing migration, and every business has its own set of constraints and unique needs, but a careful look at the TCO over a longer timeframe will prove cloud to be far less as compared to the on-premises model.

-Very often concealed costs such as power bills, physical infrastructure cost, and implementation and training costs are realized only after on-premises implementations.
-In contrast, cloud providers such as Microsoft Azure comes with no such masked costs and has added benefits of customization, data security, and privacy, in addition to anytime-anywhere access and, most importantly, hassle-free support.
+Very often concealed costs such as power bills, physical infrastructure, and implementation and training are realized only after on-premises implementations.
+In contrast, cloud providers such as Microsoft Azure come with no such masked costs and have added benefits of customization, data security, and privacy, in addition to anytime-anywhere access and, most importantly, hassle-free support.